Elopement vendors: how to find them, who to book, and when

 The more people that are going to be involved in your elopement or intimate wedding, the more important it is to hire a planner or day-of coordinator.
 They’re worth their weight in gold.

 It’s not always as easy as finding traditional wedding vendors, is it?

 Hopefully, from what I’ve said up above, you’ve gotten a better idea of the things you can search for.
 You may have to search through a list of different vendors to find someone who “clicks” with you, and that’s ok!

 You can also ask friends or family for recommendations, ask me, search hashtags, etc. Most photographers will also tag the vendors who were involved in an elopement on their blog, so that’s a good place to look too!

 For the couples who book me early enough in the process, I have lists of vendors for them as part of my (enormous) VIP Client Guide.

 If you really want to work with someone, and you know they’re “the one,” book them as soon as you can.
 Even in the elopement world, vendors are starting to get booked out further than they were before.

 That being said, from what I’ve seen, you’ve got a wee bit more wiggle room.
-Most of my couples book me the same year, anywhere from 1-9 months out.
-I know several traditional wedding photographers, on the other hand, who are booking 1-2 years out in some cases.
+Most of my couples book me the same year, anywhere from 1-9 months out, but more time is never a bad thing!!

 I hoped this helped with any vendor confusion you may have had!